Friday, December 22, 2023

 The events in this short novel are based on the experience of Tho Pham as he fled his homeland in 1981 and landed as a refugee in Toronto, Canada.
 Tho was twelve-years-old when his parents arranged for him to escape Vietnam alone.
 Unlike the character Tho in The Cricket War, the real Tho was the only member of his family to escape Vietnam at the time.
 His two brothers and his parents remained in Vietnam, and his older brother was eventually conscripted into the Vietnamese army.
 Many of the events in the novel are based on Tho's experiences during his journey from Vietnam.
 These are explained in the Afterword found at the back of the novel.

 The authors do provide a short note on Vietnam's history in A Brief Recent History of Vietnam at the back of the novel.
 The Cricket War explains why many Vietnamese chose to make the dangerous journey to freedom, despite knowing it could cost them their lives.
 This is done through the character of Tho and Vu's father, who explains to his sons how the Vietnamese have endured centuries of occupation and simply want to rule themselves.
-However, the Communists are simply another occupier.
+However, to many Vietnamese, the Communists are simply another occupier.
 He explains, "It is torture living in a Communist country...If you had money, or a big house, or lots of land before the Communist regime, they took it from you.
 The control what you learn, what you say in public, even how you practice your religion.
 If you vocally disagree with them, they will silence you by force or intimidation, or send you away to what they call 're-education' camp.
 At these camps, people are treated like prisoners and forced to do hard labor.
 Sometimes they die of starvation or beatings.
 If you try to leave the country and are caught, you are sent to prison.
 You also might be tortured or simply disappear."

 The Vietnamese refugees were called "the boat people" because this was the primary escape route out of the country - often by rickety, unseaworthy boats across the South China Sea to Malaysia and the Philippines.
 As in The Cricket War, these refugees were attacked by sea pirates, often the boats sank with considerable loss of life, or they were captured by the Vietnamese and towed back to land to end up in re-education camps.